nhartland/love-build/README.md

     description: 'Filename of built macos application'
 ```

-If `results_dir` is left as default (the GitHub working directory), the produced artifacts can therefore be uploaded with the following steps:
+The applications can therefore be built and individually uploaded with the
+following steps:

 ```yaml
 steps:
 - uses: actions/checkout@v2